paulazoo/journal-scrape/README.md

 # General:
-Web scraper for science articles written in Python by Paula Zhu
+Automatically email recent science articles from the last week written in Python by Paula Zhu

-# Troubleshooting 230724:
+# Reqs:
+- selenium & chromedriver